San Francisco Board of Education: 2000–2006: Arlene Ackerman era

 Arlene Ackerman began her tenure as the superintendent of SFUSD on August 1, 2000, succeeding Superintendent Bill Rojas.
 Under her tenure, Ackerman overhauled the district's facilities department, which was misappropriating city funds.
-Further investigations led to financial settlements for the district by companies who were defrauding them and the federal government, garnering the district more than $45 million dollars.
+Further investigations led to financial settlements for the district by companies who were defrauding them and the federal government, garnering the district more than $45 million.
 Her fiscal management garnered praise from even her critics.

 Ackerman faced opposition from the board's liberal members.
 Mark Sanchez and Sarah Lipson were both members of the Green Party and, along with Eric Mar, were allied with the new liberal majority on the San Francisco Board of Supervisors.
 Ackerman was supported by the San Francisco Parent Teacher Association.
 The San Francisco Chronicle editorialized in support of Ackerman and opined that the "Three board members in particular—Eric Mar, Sarah Lipson and Mark Sanchez—need to start working with Ackerman, not fighting with her virtually on a daily basis."
 Commissioners Eddie Chin, Dan Kelly, and Jill Wynns supported Ackerman.
 Norman Yee, who was elected in 2004, was considered the swing vote.

 Toward the end of her tenure, Ackerman was approved a raise, which included a salary of $250,000 and a $375,000 severance package among other benefits, by a 4 to 3 vote during a projected budget shortfall of $22 million which closed four schools.
 In June 2005, Supervisor Matt Gonzalez sued Ackerman with law partner Whitney Leigh, claiming that the raise was illegal as she had not given the public at least 24-hour prior to the raise in accordance with state law.
 SFUSD counsel David Campos argued that Ackerman was exempt as she serves as a district superintendent and perform duties as a county superintendent.
 Ackerman stated that the cost of her legal defense would have cost the SFUSD more than her severance package was worth.

 The board unanimously invoked the "compatibility clause" in Ackerman's contract in September 2005, mutually agreeing to Ackerman's resignation within the next year.
 Ackerman officially quit in June 2006.
 Commissioner Daniel P. Kelly, an ally of Ackerman's, said that she was "being forced out" due to the "intolerable" infighting.
 Her opponents, Lipson and Mar, expressed relief over her resignation.
 Gwen Chan was appointed interim superintendent in February 2006, becoming the district's first Chinese American superintendent.

 2006–2019

-The board voted 6-1 in June 2007 to hire Carlos Garcia as the new superintendent, signing a contract that was less costly than Ackerman's.
+The board voted 6–1 in June 2007 to hire Carlos Garcia as the new superintendent, signing a contract that was less costly than Ackerman's.
 Commissioner Kim-Shree Maufas dissenting, citing a need for more time to consider his appointment.

 The board voted unanimously to hire Vincent Matthews as the new superintendent in April 2017.